Friday, August 21, 2026

 His ex again approached the authorities, this time the Kalispell Police Department, in March 2025.
 She described receiving seven disturbing voicemails from Nelson between Feb.
 25 and March 3, court documents said.

-In one message, Nelson allegedly admitted to sexually abusing the woman's children and in another he pledges to kill her.
+In one message, Nelson allegedly admitted to sexually abusing the woman's children and in another he pledged to kill her.
 He left more voicemails in the same vein through September, according to court documents.

 Prosecutors filed the felony charge against Nelson in December of that year and he was booked into the county jail on June 17, 2026.